OPM/ResInsight/Documentation/UsersGuide/WellPaths.md

 The command **File -> Import -> Import Well Paths From File** will read the well paths in the selected file, and create one entry for each trajectory under the  ![](images/WellCollection.png) **Wells** item in the **Project Tree**.

-The supported Ascii format is quite flexible but the main requirements are:
+The supported ASCII format is quite flexible but the main requirements are:

 1. Each data line must contain four numbers: X Y TVD MD separated with white-space.
 2. A line starting with none-number-characters are ignored, unless :